wizzdi/FlexiCore/README.md

 ## Documentation

 ## Docker
-if your machine is running docker ( if not installation instructions are avilable in [docker documentation site](https://docs.docker.com/get-docker/) ) simply run docker run wizzdi/flexicore docker image is available at [Docker Hub](https://hub.docker.com/r/wizzdi/flexicore)
+if your machine is running docker ( if not installation instructions are available in [docker documentation site](https://docs.docker.com/get-docker/) ) simply run docker run wizzdi/flexicore docker image is available at [Docker Hub](https://hub.docker.com/r/wizzdi/flexicore)

-FlexiCore maintains a reference [documentation ](https://support.wizzdi.com)
+FlexiCore maintains a reference [documentation](https://support.wizzdi.com)

 ## Stay in Touch
 Contact us at our [site](http://wizzdi.com/)